|Guide||♦||12 Triplogs||0 Topics|

 3-Turn left on Chuckwalla to make a larger loop utilizing additional trails in the park.

 Pyrite Trail is fairly far from the trailhead.
-Doing the full trail, plus connecting trails, requires a minimum of 7.40 miles of hiking.
-Temperatures can get very warm, especially during the summer, make sure to carry enough water.
+Hiking the full trail, plus connecting trails, requires a minimum of 7.40 miles of hiking.
+Temperatures can get very warm, especially during the summer.
+Make sure to carry enough water.

 Check out the Official Route and Triplogs.